Chinnasf/Physics/README.md

   <img src="https://github.com/Chinnasf/Physics/blob/master/GPU%20Code/GIFs/collisions_and_dist_500_particles.gif" width="500">
 </div>

-Compared to the same code, but instead of using `numpy`, I used `PyTorch` to make use of the GPU; now, for 5000 particles.
+The following image was created using the same code, but instead of processing with `numpy`, I used `PyTorch` to make use of the GPU; now, for 5000 particles.

 <div align="center">
   <img src="https://github.com/Chinnasf/Physics/blob/master/GPU%20Code/GIFs/withGPU_5000_smaller__particles.mp4.gif" width="600">